Mystery Shopping in the UK

 Quick thinking – Crucial as there are so many instances where unexpected things happen in particular when the staff member doesn’t follow their brief!
 I find a really good back story is essential even for simple visits.
 The staff member might ask what your job is and if you say I’m a teacher be prepared to chat about your work!
 I was once an Ofsted Inspector and it just so happened that the staff member’s wife was a teacher and so I was asked a lot of questions about the profession.
 Although it’s easy to say I can’t discuss it you do need to be able to chat generally about anything that you might have made up.

-What 5 Mystery Shopping companies would you recommend to someone just getting started in this sector?
+What 5 Mystery Shopping companies in the UK would you recommend to someone just getting started in this sector?

 What changes or developments do you see happening in the next year in the Mystery Shopping world